getrimon/getrimon/README.md

 - [Attending](https://attending.co.il/)

 Each project was crafted with a focus on both functionality and aesthetics, tailored to the client's vision and business goals.

 ---

-## 💼 Current & Upcoming Projects:
-I’m actively working on:
-- A **hotel website** for a client in Georgia, USA, with a design inspired by [Kokkari.com](https://kokkari.com).
-- A **restaurant website** featuring 10 unique pages, focusing on user-friendly navigation and modern design.

----